ShashankBongale/1st-Sem-Mini-Project/README.md

-# 1st Sem Mini Project
-typing master
+# Typing Master
-This is a small game which helps you to increase your typing speed
+This is a small game which tries to replicate the graphic enabled typing practice websites.Code is written using simple concepts of python such as dictionary,list etc. We have also used the concepts of threading.